troyvassalotti/troyv.dev/src/_includes/partials/bio.md

+I'm glad you could make it.
+Peruse my wares<sup>*</sup> and read more about me if you're so inclined.
 I'm a developer and musician based in Baltimore who is interested in privacy, open source software, and making the web a more accessible place.
 I also like long walks on the beach, but can't stand getting sand _everywhere_.

 In 2021, I became a community organizer for [**charmCityJs**](https://charmcityjs.org/), a Baltimore-based [JavaScript meetup](https://www.meetup.com/charmcityjs/) that meets on the first Wednesday of every month for a night of talks, discussions, and camaraderie.